 Chicken with rosemary-roasted beets and oranges

-Beets and oranges are a classic combination.
-But roasting them with fresh rosemary takes both to a whole new level of deliciousness.
-You can peel the orange if you like, but in the hot oven, the pith turns tender and sheds its bitterness.
-The rosemary adds a lovely herbal note.
-Our house-made parsley pesto ties everything together, for a dish that’s as good-looking as it is good to eat.
+A classic combination, beets and oranges are ideal for a cleanse.
+Naturally sweet, they help fight sugar cravings.
+Roasting them with fresh rosemary takes both to a whole new level of deliciousness.
+You can peel the orange, but you may regret it.
+When roasted, the pith turns tender and sheds much of its bitterness.
+It’s our favorite part.
+Our house-made parsley pesto is loaded with vitamins A, C, and K.

 - 1 orange

 - Fresh rosemary

 - 1 bunch chard